ENGN2912B-2016/CNN-B/readme.md

 ###Dependencies

-CUDA is required for GPU mode

-BLAS via ATLAS, MKL, or OpenBLAS

-Boost >= 1.55

-protobuf, glog, gflags, hdf5
+CUDA, BLAS, Boost >= 1.55, protobuf, glog, gflags, hdf5

+According to CCV staff, Caffe requires Nvidia GPUs of CUDA compute capability > 3.0, to which our CCV accounts do not have access.

 ###Compilation